nhathuy7996/Unity3rdLib/README.md

                       //All condition done!
               }
       });
-You can set max time of loading using script right before call loading init
+You can set max time of loading using script right before call loading init:

       LoadingManager.Instant.SetMaxTimeLoading(30).Init();

-You can using doneConditionSelf to wait something done (it similar with using coroutine wait until)
+You can using doneConditionSelf to wait something done (it similar with using coroutine wait until):

       LoadingManager.Instant.DoneConditionSelf({ID condition}, ()=> AdManager.Instant.OpenAdLoaded());

 ## Call function: